allegro/hermes/README.md

 ## Development

-File docker/docker-compose.development.yml disable deployment of hermes frontend, management and consumers.
+File docker/docker-compose.development.yml disables deployment of hermes frontend, management, and consumers.

-We have to provide environment (Kafka, ZooKeeper, Graphite, Schema Registry) by command executed in project directory:
+We have to provide an environment (Kafka, ZooKeeper, Graphite, Schema Registry) with command executed in the project directory:

 `docker-compose -f docker/docker-compose.yml -f docker/docker-compose.development.yml up`

-To start hermes frontend, management and consumers we can use commands
+To start hermes frontend, management and consumers we can use the following commands

 `./gradlew -p hermes-frontend run`